u1i/bambleweeny/DocumentationIndex.md

 Starting the [command-line interface](https://github.com/u1i/b9y-cli) without parameters will attempt a connection on localhost:8080 using the default admin credentials.
 Parameters `-h` for hostname, `-u` for username and `-p` for the password can be specified to use those instead.
 The command `token` in the [command-line interface](https://github.com/u1i/b9y-cli) will print the token to STDOUT for your convenience.

+### IMPORTANT SECURITY NOTE

+Passwords are stored as hash inside Redis using a default 'salt' – you should set an environment variable with a custom value (see below), otherwise session hijacking is possible.

 ### Keys

 Keys represent the essential data type in Bambleweeny as a key-value store.
 Valid key names are e.g. `foo`, `my_key788`, and `system:debug:level`.